The Mystery Of The CSS Float Property

 Years ago, when developers first started to make the transition to HTML layouts without tables, one CSS property that suddenly took on a very important role was the float property.
 The reason that the float property became so common was that, by default, block-level elements will not line up beside one another in a column-based format.
 Since columns are necessary in virtually every CSS layout, this property started to get used — and even overused — prolifically.

-The CSS float property allows a developer to incorporate table-like columns in an HTML layout without the use of tables.
 If it were not for the CSS float property, CSS layouts would not be possible except using absolute and relative positioning — which would be messy and would make the layout unmaintainable.

 In this article, we’ll discuss exactly what the float property is and how it affects elements in particular contexts.
 We’ll also take a look at some of the differences that can occur in connection with this property in the most commonly-used browsers.
 Finally, we’ll showcase a few practical uses for the CSS float property.
 This should provide a well-rounded and thorough discussion of this property and its impact on CSS development.

-Definition and Syntax
+Definition And Syntax

 The purpose of the CSS float property is, generally speaking, to push a block-level element to the left or right, taking it out of the flow in relation to other block elements.
 This allows naturally-flowing content to wrap around the floated element.
 This concept is similar to what you see every day in print literature, where photos and other graphic elements are aligned to one side while other content (usually text) flows naturally around the left- or right-aligned element.

-The photo above shows the “Readers’ sites” section of .net magazine, which displays 3 readers’ photos each aligned left in their respective columns with text wrapping around the aligned images.
+The photo above shows the "Readers' sites" section of late .net magazine, which displayd 3 readers' photos each aligned left in their respective columns with text wrapping around the aligned images.
 That is the basic idea behind the float property in CSS layouts, and demonstrates one of the ways it has been used in table-less design.

 The effectiveness of using floats in multi-columned layouts was explained by Douglas Bowman in 2004 in his classic presentation No More Tables: